The easiest way to locate books in the library is to use the search box SEARCH + FIND.

 Library books are shelved according to subject area, using a numerical shelving system.
 Some useful shelf numbers:

 When you search SEARCH + FIND, it will indicate the shelf number where the book is located.
 In some cases there will be three letters after the number; this makes shelving and retrieval easier.

 Most of the books on the library shelves are in this category.
-Students may borrow up to four titles at any one time for one week.
+Students may borrow up to four titles at any one time for two weeks.

 These titles are shelved behind the Library Desk.
 They are for use in the library only.
 They can be checked out onto student accounts for up to three hours.

 Reference material is located on the ground floor, this material cannot be checked out.
 You will find dictionaries, thesaurus and encyclopedia in this section.